Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 ### Step 1: Create Proxmox API User

-For this to work, we create a dedicated API user for Ansible.
+For this to work, create a dedicated API user for Ansible.

 ```bash
 # Create API user